 Credible gets bonus points for its helpful customer service.
 You’ll have access to its Client Success team during the entire loan application and acceptance process.
 You can initiate a chat with a customer service specialist, and they can connect with you and the lender via a 3-way call.

-It’s completely fee-free to use Credible.
+It’s completely fee-free to use Credible, but remember that requesting prequalified rates is free while closing a loan will result in costs to you.
 And Credible only partners with lenders who don’t charge origination or prepayment fees, so you’ll get the full amount you’re approved for and can pay off the loan faster if you choose.

 Best for Loan Comparison: Lend-Grow